iCliniq Logo

 • Under sterile conditions, the physician should prepare the glans penis and the urethral meatus for urethral catheterization.

-• In the presence of urethral strictures, urethral catheterization will be challenging, and hence a 14-French catheter should be used.
+• Urethral catheterization will be challenging in the presence of urethral strictures; hence, a 14-French catheter should be used.

-• In case of obstruction, the catheter must not be forced into the urethra.
+• In obstruction, the catheter must not be forced into the urethra.

 How Is the Technique Performed?

 In Men: Local anesthesia and lubricant must be applied to the top of the catheter.
 Then with the help of a non-dominant hand, the penis is directed toward the ceiling or the umbilicus.
 With the help of the dominant hand, the catheter is inserted until the Y of the catheter reaches the urethral meatus.
-Once urine gets collected in the bag, that indicates the correct placement of the catheter.
+Once urine gets collected in the bag, the correct catheter placement is indicated.
 Sterile water is used to inflate the catheter balloon.
 The amount of water required for inflation varies with the manufacturer's recommendations.

 When Should the Catheter Be Removed?

 The need for a urethral catheter should be assessed daily and must be removed at a prompt time.
-For colorectal surgeries, the catheter can be removed on day one postoperatively.
+For colorectal surgeries, the catheter can be removed postoperatively on day one.
 In the case of mild to low rectal operations, the catheter can be removed three to six days postoperatively based on the risk of urinary retention.
-Early removal helps with ambulation and better post-operative recovery.
+Early removal helps with ambulation and better postoperative recovery.
 For individuals with incomplete bladder evacuation and chronic urinary retention, intermittent catheterization is useful.

 What Are the Complications of Urethral Catheterization?